How and when to award extra time in tests, checkpoints and exams.

 How to allocate extra time:

-1. Go to Admin>Users (if your role on the site is Admin or Hod) or to Students (if your role is Teacher) and find the student on the list of users.
+1. Go to 'Admin>Users' (if your role on the site is Admin or Hod) or to 'Admin>Students' (if your role is Teacher).

-3. On their personal information, find the "Extra Time" section.
-0% is selected by default.
+3. On their personal information, scroll down to the 'Extra Time' section.
+By default, 'None' is selected.

 4. Select 25% or 50%, in line with the student's exam access arrangements.